gracco/sysadmin-interview-questions/README.md

   - No, by security proposes

 * What's happening when the Linux kernel is starting the OOM killer and how does it choose which process to kill first?
-  - OOM will kill the process that will freed more memory and the least important for the SO.
+  - OOM will kill the process that will free more memory and the least important for the OS.

 * Describe the linux boot process with as much detail as possible, starting from when the system is powered on and ending when you get a prompt.
-  - BIOS
+  - BIOS/UEFI
-    - BIOS performs startup based in the hardware, and calls the bootloader.
+    - BIOS performs startup based in the hardware, POST ( Power On Self Test) processs to initiallize the hardware, after complete, and calls the bootloader.
   - bootloader
-    - The bootloader (GRUB2) present options to the user select, and loads the kernel into memory and supplies it with some parameters.
+    - The bootloader (GRUB2) present options to the user select, GRUB supports unix-like OS, and chain-load Windows OS, and loads the kernel into memory and supplies it with some parameters.
   - kernel
     - The kernel will decompress itself and will setup essential hardware and memory paging, and calls start_kernel() function, and it will perform the majority of system setups like device and driver initialization, scheduler, idle process and then starts separately in the user space the init process (pid 1).
   - init
-    -The init it's scripts executed by shell (sysV, runit) or configuration files that are executed by binaries (upstart, systemd), init has specific levels, that are passed as variable at the call, with consists of specifics set of daemons.
+    -The init it's scripts executed by shell (sysV, runit) or configuration files that are executed by binaries (upstart, systemd), init has specific levels, that are passed as variables at the call, with consists of specifics set of daemons.
 These will provide various non-operating system services and structures and form the user environment.
-  - User enviroment
+  - User environment
     - The typical desktop environment begins with a daemon that calls everything needed.
-  To shudown, it's the inverse, the kernel kills every process, and shut itself down.
+  To shutdown, it's the inverse, the kernel kills every process, and shutdown.

 * What's a chroot jail?
   - Chroot jail it's a way to isolate a process and its children from the rest of the system.
 The idea is that you create a directory tree where you copy or link in all the system files needed for a process to run, usually we use bind to mount some folder inside a chroot.